WRS-TDRRC/WRS-TDRRC-2020/README.md

 # WRS-TDRRC-2020  _PRACTICE VERSION_
 The Competition Model of World Robot Summit 2020 Tunnel Disaster Response and Recovery Challenge.
-THIS IS THE PROTOTYPE VERSION.
+THIS IS THE PROTOTYPE VERSION FOR PRACTICE.

+## _ATTENTION: TS4 is still under construting_
+TS4 is still under constructing.
+Targets are placing on Jetfun.

 ## SOFTWARE IMPORTANT INFORMATION for WRC 2020
 ### ABOUT Choreonoid